alexeykuz-sys/LinguaGames-Project-MS2/README.md

 **7. User Stories**

  **- First Time Visitor Goals:**
-1. As a first time visitor to the website, I want to easily understand the rules and purpose of the game.
+1. As a first time visitor to the website, I want to easily understand the main purpose of the game.
 2. As a first time visitor navigate through the game
 3. As a visitor I want to have a clear rules, how to play.
 4. As a visitor want an easy way to contact developer.
 5. As a returning visitor to the website, I would like to have a choice of languages to learn or improve

+ **- Returning Visitor Goals:**

 **1.7.
 Design Choices**